davbera/Miniprojects/README.md

 ## 1. Project Description
 The project is part of the course ITMO544 Cloud Computing Technologies (Illinois Institute of Technology)

-This folder is composed by different miniprojects (3 miniprojects) developed to practice with AWS services.
-A project with a higer number name value is in lower number name projects, i.e mp2 is based on mp1.
+This project is composed by different miniprojects that aims to practice with different AWS services and scripting.

-The aim of these miniprojects is to create a Web Application that allows an user to upload an image.
-Once the image is uploaded to the server, some image processing is done backwards.
+This project defines a web application that allows an user to upload an image and received a customized one.
+Each miniproject creates a tier 4 cloud environment formed by an Application Load Balancer, frontend and backend instances, database and storage system, queue system and a notification system.

+The frontend instances provide a web application that allow users to upload an image via a load balancer.
+The image is stored in a storage system and processed by a backend instance.
+A customized image (or the URL to download it) is returned to the user.

 I hereby recommend for future students of this course not to copy from this project.
 I have added some features and this kind of project is easy to change or add new services.

+Each project has a more detailed description in its own folder

 ## 2. AWS Services
 EC2
 S3
 SNS
 SQS
 RDS

-There should be at least 3 miniprojects but mi intention is to add more features.